christensenacademy/christensen-academy/modules/beginning-java/textpages/static-methods.md

 ##How Normal Methods Work

-Consider how "normal" (non-static) methods work.
-Basically, to use a method, you must first have an object.
-Then, you simply use that object to call the method.
+Consider how "normal" (non-static) methods work:

+1. Create a new object
+2. Use that object to call methods

 An example:

 ```java
 Kangaroo myKangaroo = new Kangaroo();